ismaelucm/massis_tutorial/docs/creatingNewBehavior.md

         * PlaceList: A list of the positions,  separated by commas, from the action the selects the destination of the movement.

 Now, we need to connect the input and output parameters of different actions to allow the correct data flow among them.
 For instances, the action *MoveTo* need the destination location of the movement.
-The path that the agent follows is in action *NextPathPoint* that return the next step of the path.
+The path that the agent follows is in the action *NextPathPoint* that return the next step of the path.
 To communicate de output value of the action *NextPathPoint* with the input parameter of the action *MoveTo* we using the behaviour's blackboard.

 ```lua